 David has spoken extensively about the use of theater to address important social issues, and Miss Evers’ Boys has become an educational asset in medical schools and courses that consider the influence of cultural bias in contemporary medical care.
 For its role in education, Miss Evers’ Boys received the National Education Association’s award for "Achievement In Learning Through Broadcasting," as well as the American Medical Association "Freddy" Helen Hayes Award for Best Film On a Medical Subject.
 To further this educational effort, David co-produced and interviewed survivors of the Tuskegee study to create the Cornell-supported documentary, Susceptible to Kindness (CINE Golden Eagle, the Intercom Gold Plaque, the International Health and Medical Film Festival Award).

 David loves teaching and the enthusiasm of his students.
-Over the 37 years that he has taught at Cornell, he has developed original courses including “Acting in Public: Performance in Everyday Life,” a course that aims to reduce performance anxiety and strengthen speaking presence through theatrical training techniques.
-Using elements from Acting in Public as well as lessons learned from creating workshops for on-campus Cornell groups and at Cornell Tech, David created a 15-week, eCornell, distance-learning course that has taught more than 500 students domestically and globally including students from India, Dubai, Russia and China.
+Over the 39 years that he has taught at Cornell, he has developed original courses including “Acting in Public: Performance in Everyday Life,” a course that aims to reduce performance anxiety and strengthen speaking presence through theatrical training techniques.
+Using elements from Acting in Public as well as lessons learned from creating workshops for on-campus Cornell groups and at Cornell Tech, David created a 15-week, eCornell, distance-learning course that has taught more than 1200 students domestically and globally including students from India, Dubai, Russia, China and England.

 - the arts and healthcare

 - the use of theater in exploring important social issues